 - Compensation to the copyright holder

-Repeat offenders may also face more severe punishments.
+Repeat offenders may face even stricter punishment.

 Why Copyright Matters for Businesses in Nepal

-✅ Protect your brand and digital assets
+- Protect your brand and digital content

-✅ Build a trustworthy and ethical business
+- Build a trustworthy and professional business

-✅ License or monetize your original work
+- License or earn money from your original work

-The Copyright Act, 2059 (2002) Nepal: Download
+Download the Copyright Act, 2059 (2002) – Nepal

-Want to read the full legal text of the Copyright Act, 2059 (2002)?
+Want to read the full law?
+You can download the official PDF version of the Copyright Act, 2059 (2002) below.

 Download The Copyright Act, 2059 (2002) – PDF (English)